Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Last Screen Use: 2011 - Four Rooms

-Recent History: - The Goon props were made for Planet of the Daleks with various complete props and sections going on to appear throughout the rest of the show's history.
-One such section was the skirt of Goon v.
-Having become separated from its top half it was paired with the shoulders of Dalek 7 from Resurrection of the Daleks until Remembrance of the Daleks.
+Recent History: – The Goon props were made for Planet of the Daleks with various complete props and sections going on to appear throughout the rest of the show’s history.
+One such section was the skirt of Goon ii.
+Having become separated from its top half it was paired with the shoulders of Dalek Seven from Destiny of the Daleks until Remembrance of the Daleks.
 The complete prop was auctioned in 1991.

 The Supreme Dalek/Dalek N2